enkidevs/curriculum/docker/fundamentals/networking/docker-dns.md

 This is why Docker DNS exists.
 Docker DNS uses container names as the equivalent of a host name for container communication.

 Any non-bridge network has automatic DNS resolution for all the containers on that virtual network using container names.
-Two containers can find each other on the same network no matter what their ip is.
+Two containers can find each other on the same network no matter what their IP is.

 _Note_: The default `brigde` network doesn't come with this DNS behavior of container names.
 That's why it's **always** good practice to create your own networks.